We are pleased to announce that 8 projects have been awarded funding within our Digital Life Sciences Open Call.

 Integrating EU-RI datasets for preclinical and discovery research bioimaging

-Project team: Sara Zullino, University of Torino
+Project team: Elisabetta Spinazzola and Sara Zullino, University of Torino

 Jean-Marie Burel, Marco Comerci, Philipp Gormanns, Dario Longo, Mario Magliulo, Rafaele Matteoni, Jason Swedlow, Andrea Zaliani